here’s the good news: it’s not too late to call your host and tell them you’ve changed your mind about what you’re bringing next thursday.

 - 1 cup cran apple vodka, chilled (you can sub apple or plain vodka here if you can’t find the cran apple)

-- optional: cranberries, honey (approximately 1 tablespoon), sugar, rosemary sprigs, and gold sprinkles
+- optional: cranberries, honey (approximately 1 tablespoon), sugar, rosemary sprigs, and gold sprinkles <- for garnish

 - Add boiling water to jello mix and stir until dissolved.
 Pour in vodka and stir until combined.